 Morocco – City + Desert

-I’ve put together this carry-on only wardrobe for a trip to both the Sahara and Marrakech.
+I’ve put together this travel capsule wardrobe for a trip to both the Sahara and Marrakech.
 The trip to the Sahara was a ten hour drive each way, which required some comfy clothes for sitting in a car.
 We then had two nights and one day in the Sahara, where nights dropped down to 10°C and days got as warm as 28°C. Finally we spent two days in Marrakech where the temperatures ranged from 15-22°C.

 If you feel the cold I would suggest packing a heavier puffer jacket, however I was ok with my jumper and a light puffer jacket over the top during the nights in the Sahara and a jumper with my denim jacket over the top during the nights in Marrakech.